By Dr. Perry, PhD

 d) Take your lunch breaks

-Leave your work station during you lunch break and take all your allotted time.
+Leave your workstation during your lunch break and take all your allotted time.

 e) Use your sick and vacation days from work